AIMS-Ghana/python-course/_topic/shape-drawing.md

 If no output file is provided, the program should draw the shapes for the user in realtime.

-If an output file is provide, the program should save a png of the final picture.
+If an output file is provide, the program should save a png of the final picture to an `eps` (postscript) file.

 ## Example Usage